 We first encountered Acacia calamifolia in an Armidale, NSW, garden many years ago and were impressed by the bounteous blooming of this wattle.

-In our Cold Climate Garden, Acacia calamifolia survives and thrives in all seasons.
+In our cold climate garden (near Armidale), Acacia calamifolia survives and thrives in all seasons.

 Propagate from seed that needs hot water treatment before sowing.

 Acacia calamifolia has an interesting botanical and horticultural history.
 The species was described and illustrated in a United Kingdom nursery publication in 1824.
 At this time the species was described as: “a NSW native that flowers during most of the year.
 Plants are elegant in appearance.
 Propagation is difficult from cuttings.
 In winter plants need to be protected in greenhouses.”

 Most wattles will die in a fire and regenerate from seed.
 Some species exhibit suckering from basal parts and roots.